Cllr Sue Smith

 Sue has been a Parish Councillor since 2008; and a Woughton resident since 2006, the thing she would most like to change about Woughton is people’s perception of it.
 Sue represents the Peartree Bridge Ward and lived in a narrow boat in the area for over fifthteen years, Sue has been active in the local Residents Association for over six years.
-Sue is the current Chair of the Council and is also Chair of the Resources and Finance Committee.
+Sue is the current Chair of the Council.
 Sue enjoys helping and making a difference.
-In her spare time, she enjoys spending time with her six grandchildren and three stepdaughters along with her two German shepherds and a little chihuahua and cooking.
+In her spare time, she enjoys spending time with her six grandchildren and three stepdaughters along with her dog and cooking.

 Cllr Nick Scott

 Coffee Hall Ward

 Nick has been a Councillor since 2004 and has lived on Coffee Hall since 2002.
 He would like to strengthen his local community and is heavily involved in the Residents’ Association.
-Nick is Vice Leader of the Council and Chair of the Services & Communities Committee.
+Nick is Vice Leader of the Council.
 In his spare time, Nick enjoys fishing, working with the Cadets and socialising with family and friends.